simonzhang00/ripser-plusplus/README.md

 ## To Run the Provided Datasets

-Please install Ripser++ (see previous section) before trying to run the software.
+Please install Ripser++ (see section on raw installation) before trying to run the software.

 Let the current directory be the build directory, then, assuming the above installation procedure worked, type the following command to execute the functional tests to check on installation and GPU compatibility: